Why Situps Are Bad for Your Back: Safe Core Exercises Instead

 The Bottom Line

-Understanding why situps are bad for your back is the first step toward building a stronger, pain-free core.
-Traditional crunches and situps create the exact opposite of what your spine needs β they promote the same harmful flexion patterns that contribute to desk-related back pain in the first place.
+Understanding why situps are bad for your back was a turning point in my recovery from chronic back pain.
+These traditional exercises create exactly the opposite of what your spine needs, promoting the same harmful flexion patterns that contribute to desk-related back pain.

-The solution isn’t to avoid core training altogether, but to embrace exercises that actually support your spine’s natural function.
+The solution isn’t avoiding core training altogether.
+It’s embracing exercises that support your spine’s natural function.
 By focusing on stability, anti-movement patterns, and proper breathing, you can build a core that protects your back rather than compromising it.

-Remember, your core’s primary job is to provide stability and resist unwanted movement β not to repeatedly flex your spine under load.
-The exercises we’ve discussed will help you develop this crucial stability while addressing the specific postural challenges that come with desk work.
+Your core’s primary job is to provide stability and resist unwanted movement, not to repeatedly flex your spine under load.
+The exercises I’ve outlined will help you develop this stability while addressing the specific postural challenges of desk work.

-Start with the basic plank position today β hold it for 20-30 seconds with perfect form, focusing on maintaining a straight line from your head to your heels while breathing normally.
+Start with a basic plank today.
+Hold it for 20-30 seconds with perfect form, focusing on maintaining a straight line from your head to your heels while breathing normally.
+It’s a simple first step that can make a significant difference.

 Watch: Why Sit-Ups Are Bad for Your Back